DataDog/integrations-core/kyototycoon/README.md

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/kyototycoon/metadata.csv) for a list of metrics provided by this check.

 ### Events
-The Kyototycoon check does not include any event at this time.
+The KyotoTycoon check does not include any event at this time.

 ### Service Checks

 `kyototycoon.can_connect`:

-Returns CRITICAL if the Agent cannot connect to Kyototycoon to collect metrics, otherwise OK.
+Returns CRITICAL if the Agent cannot connect to KyotoTycoon to collect metrics, otherwise OK.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support](http://docs.datadoghq.com/help/).